pkoukos/grcarma/INSTALL.md

 Adinistator privileges are required for linux, macOSX and windows OS's ( Vista and newer ).

+If your OS supports unzipping then the easiest way to obtain grcarma is to click on the ZIP button in the home page of this git.
+This will download an archive named grcarma-master.zip to your machine.
+After extracting the files, change directory to the subfolder of your OS.
+At this point you will need to extract the binary files from their archives.
+Linux and macOSX users can accomplish this using the command line.
+Windows users can use a [7-zip] (http://www.7-zip.org/), a freely available open source program that can handle zip, tar, and gz files.

 ## GNU/Linux ##

 Obtain the executables for your platform from the relevant subfolder of